-Dental erosion occurs when part of the enamel surface of your teeth is dissolved away by acids.
+Dental erosion occurs when acids dissolve away part of the enamel surface of your teeth.
 It is usually caused by acidic drinks or medicines, excessive vomiting or acid reflux.
 Erosion is not caused by bacteria, so it is different to tooth decay.

 Dental erosion can occur at any age.
 But it can be particularly severe in elderly people with dry mouths if they don’t produce enough saliva to flush out and neutralise acids.

 What are the symptoms and complications of dental erosion?

 Eroded teeth can: